Killing of Atatiana Jefferson: Reactions

 Fort Worth Mayor Betsy Price called the event "tragic" and promised a "complete and thorough investigation" by police chief Ed Kraus.
 CBS News reported that the investigation would then be forwarded to the Law Enforcement Incident Team for the Tarrant County District Attorney.

 The National Association for the Advancement of Colored People called Jefferson's death unacceptable.
 The neighbor who called for the welfare check told reporters that he never intended for an aggressive law enforcement response.
 He stated: "No domestic violence, no arguing.
 Nothing that they should have been concerned with, as far as them coming with guns drawn to my neighbor's house.
 There wasn't any reason for a gun shot that I know of."

-Jefferson's funeral was paid for by two professional athletes; former Dallas Mavericks player Harrison Barnes and Philadelphia Eagles player Malik Jackson.
+Jefferson's funeral was paid for by two professional athletes, former Dallas Mavericks player Harrison Barnes and Philadelphia Eagles player Malik Jackson.
 A GoFundMe was also created by the family lawyer on behalf of the family.

 The case has been cited as a cause of loss of trust in law enforcement.
 During a press conference in the days following the shooting, Kraus became emotional as he compared the erosion of public trust to ants working to build an anthill, when "somebody comes with a hose and washes it away and they just have to start from scratch."

-In the weeks following Jefferson's death her father died from a heart attack, and her mother died following an illness in 2020.